Pisgah High School (North Carolina): Athletics

 After 16 years as the coach of first the Canton Bears and then the Pisgah Bears, with a 133-32-7 record and three championships, Boyd Allen was taken to the hospital during the October 17, 1969 game.
 He died at age 46 and his death was announced at the end of the game.

-A June 8, 2021, conference realignment placed Pisgah in a newly formed Mountain 7 3A athletic conference with East Henderson, Franklin, North Henderson, Smoky Mountain, (arch rival) Tuscola, and West Henderson High Schools.
+A June 8, 2021, conference realignment placed Pisgah in a newly formed Mountain 7 3A athletic conference with East Henderson, Franklin, North Henderson, Smoky Mountain, (arch rival and the reigning Haywood county champions) Tuscola, and West Henderson High Schools.
 Previously, beginning in 2017, Pisgah was a member of the AA Mountain 6 Conference.

 Pisgah athletic teams have earned several state titles.
-The women's softball team won the 2011 State AA Championship.
-Men's varsity basketball won the 2005 state championship, and returned to the state championship final in 2008.
+The softball team won the 2011 2A state championship.
+The boys basketball won the 2005 state championship, and returned to the state championship final in 2008.
 The football team has won four state championships (1966, 1971, 1975, and 1976).
-The fall sports Pisgah offers are: cross country, JV and varsity football, women's tennis, JV and varsity volleyball, and men's soccer.
-Winter sports are: JV and varsity men's basketball, JV and varsity women's basketball, and wrestling.
-Spring sports offered are: women's softball, JV and varsity baseball, track, women's soccer, golf, and men's tennis.
-Pisgah also won the State Championship in wrestling, men's golf (2003), and women's basketball (1988–89 season).
+The fall sports Pisgah offers are: cross country, football, girls tennis, volleyball, and boys soccer.
+Winter sports are: boys basketball, girls basketball, and wrestling.
+Spring sports offered are: softball, baseball, track, girls soccer, golf, and boys tennis.
+Pisgah has also won state championships in wrestling, boys golf, and girls basketball.